External magnetic field suppression of carbon diffusion in iron

 Previous computational efforts have failed to accurately predict high-temperature diffusion of carbon in BCC Fe and the suppression of diffusion under field.
 DFT studies of carbon diffusion in BCC Fe report activation energy barriers of 0.87 \cite{Jiang2003} and 0.92 eV \cite{Domain2004} at 0 K. These values are compatible with Arrhenius descriptions near the low-temperature limit \cite{Wert1950, daSilva1976} but lead to underestimates of high-temperature diffusivity \cite{Stanley1949}.
 Field effects at 0 K can be studied by applying a Zeeman splitting energy within DFT calculations \cite{Bousquet2011}, but the response of BCC Fe to Zeeman fields has not been published.
-We performed this calculation and found that a field on the order of 1000 T would be needed to increase the activation energy barrier by about 0.1 eV \footnote{See Supplemental Material at [URL will be inserted by publisher] for details on how Zeeman fields affect the 0 K activation barrier, magnetic model and DFT calculation parameters, and activation energy statistics.}.
-At higher temperatures, two general approaches exist for modeling spin fluctuations: random disordered local moments (DLM) can describe the fully paramagnetic case \cite{Neugebauer2014PRL}, or surrogate models can prepare spin configurations expected at intermediate temperatures where short-range magnetic ordering persists even as long-range order is lost \cite{Neugebauer2014PRL,Kormann2011}.
+We performed this calculation and found that a field on the order of 1000 T would be needed to increase the activation energy barrier by about 0.1 eV.
+At higher temperatures, several general approaches exist for modeling spin fluctuations: DLM models can describe the fully paramagnetic case \cite{Neugebauer2014PRL}, partial DLM models can describe finite-temperature magnetic systems with unequal amounts of spin-up and spin-down moments \cite{Ruban2012}, or surrogate models can prepare noncollinear spin configurations expected at intermediate temperatures where short-range magnetic ordering persists even as long-range order is lost \cite{Neugebauer2014PRL,Kormann2011}.
+Noncollinear effects can be particularly important at or near the Curie temperature, where their contributions to magnetic disorder can dominate collinear spin-flip contributions \cite{Abrikosov2016}.
 The time-scale separation between atomic motion and rapid spin fluctuations means that atoms experience average spin environments \cite{Kormann2012}.
 Spin-space averaging (SSA) computes the forces and energies as an average over multiple magnetic samples, allowing relaxed geometries to be found in the presence of magnetic disorder.
 Previous studies used SSA with DLM environments to relax vacancies and obtain vacancy migration barriers in BCC Fe \cite{Hegde2020} and to relax octahedral carbon in BCC Fe \cite{Alling2018}.
-Hegde and coworkers \cite{Hegde2021} modeled Mn diffusion in BCC Fe at finite temperatures by interpolating between FM and DLM-SSA limits with methods including the Ruch model, and by using a parameterized effective interaction model (EIM) that was previously developed to study high-temperature self-diffusion and Cu diffusion in BCC Fe \cite{Schneider2020}.
+Hegde and coworkers \cite{Hegde2021} modeled Mn diffusion in BCC Fe at finite temperatures by interpolating between FM and DLM-SSA limits with methods including the Ruch model, and by using a parameterized effective interaction model that was previously developed to study high-temperature self-diffusion and Cu diffusion in BCC Fe \cite{Schneider2020}.
 However, DLM configurations inherently cannot account for the presence of an external field.

 We use Monte Carlo sampling of a Heisenberg model with and without external field for SSA with DFT at finite temperature to compute temperature- and field-dependent diffusivity of carbon in BCC iron.
 Sampled moments from Monte Carlo simulations serve as constraint directions for DFT calculations, which yield SSA forces that account for longitudinal moment fluctuations and geometric distortion around carbon.
 We relax octahedral and tetrahedral carbon with and without field at finite temperature to compute the average energy of each site.
 As the local alignment of iron spins increases, the barrier for carbon diffusion also increases with distortion of the neighboring environment.
 This first-principles prediction of carbon diffusion under field matches experiments, and elucidates the physical mechanism behind the suppression of carbon diffusion under magnetic field.